-В. Standing for Plaintiff B
+B. Standing for Plaintiff B

-There are two bases for standing under the TVPA: (1) where the plaintiff is a direct victim of the alleged torture and (2) where the plaintiff brings a claim on behalf of a deceased tortured victim.
-H.R.
-Rep. No. 102-367(III) reprinted in 1992 U.S.C.C.A.N.
+[26, 27] There are two bases for standing under the TVPA: (1) where the plaintiff is a direct victim of the alleged torture and (2) where the plaintiff brings a claim on behalf of a deceased tortured victim.
+H.R.Rep.
+No. 102-367(III) reprinted in 1992 U.S.C.C.A.N.
 84, 87; S. Rep. 102-249(IV)(C).
 The House Report provides that the TVPA "authorizes the Federal courts to hear cases brought by or on behalf of a victim of any individual who subjects a person to torture or extrajudicial killing."
-H.R.
-Rep. No. 102-367(III) reprinted in 1992 U.S.C.C.A.N. at 87.
+H.R.Rep.
+No. 102-367(III)

+41. In Doe v.
+Unocal Corp., the Ninth Circuit held that where the action is not a class action, the plaintiff cannot recover damages based on injury to another (2002 WL reprinted in 1992 U.S.C.C.A.N. at 87.
 Similarly, the Senate Report provides that the TVPA "permits suit by the victim or the victim's legal representative or a beneficiary in a wrongful death action."
 S. Rep. 102-249(IV)(C).

-The Ninth Circuit has not ruled on the second basis for standing, i.e. to sue on behalf of tortured victims.41 Regarding suits brought on behalf of others, two district court cases - Cabello v.
-Fernandez-Larios and Xuncax v.
-Gramajo - suggest that the TVPA allows only claims brought on behalf of deceased torture victims.
-The court in Cabello provided that "[the legislature] intended to allow the surviving legal representative of a deceased torture victim to recover on behalf of the victim's estate."
-Cabello v.
-Fernandez-Larios, 205 F. Supp.
-2d 1325, 1334-1335 (S.D.
-Fla.
-2002) (emphasis added).
-Similarly, in Xuncax, the court provided that "under either federal or state law, [the] plaintiffs cannot recover on behalf of their relatives for . . . torture."
-Xuncax, 886 F. Supp. at 192.
+The Ninth Circuit has not ruled on the second basis for standing, i.e. to sue on behalf of tortured victims.41 Regarding suits brought on behalf of others, two district court cases-Cabello v.
+Fernandez Larios and Xuncax v.
+Gramajo-suggest that the TVPA allows only claims brought on behalf of deceased torture victims.
+The court in Cabello provided that "[the legislature intended to allow the surviving legal representative of a deceased torture victim to recover on behalf of the victim's estate."
+Cabellov.
+Fernandez Larios.
+F.Supp.2d 1325, 1334-1335 (S.D.Fla.2002) (emphasis added).
+Similarly, in Xuncax, the court provided that "under either federal or state law, [the] plaintiffs cannot recover on behalf of their relatives for ... torture."
+Xuncax, 886 F.Supp. at 192.
 Plaintiffs herein have not cited any persuasive authority to the contrary.